Edmonton Radial Railway: History

-In 1893, an ordinance permitting Edmonton to construct and operate a tramway was passed.
+In 1893, a bylaw permitting Edmonton to construct and operate a tramway was passed.
 The concept remained stagnant for the next decade, and Edmonton city council approved the borrowing of $224,000 for the creation of a streetcar system in 1907.
 Construction of the initial trackway and related infrastructure commenced soon after.
 The Alberta Legislature passed the Edmonton Radial Tramway Act in 1908, permitting the city to provide tramway service to communities located within 80 mi of the city.

 The ERR's name stemmed from its radial, or "out-and-back", model; all streetcar lines converged at Jasper Avenue and 101 Street, and radiated outward to various areas of the city.
 Shortly prior to the start of service, Edmonton purchased the Strathcona Radial Tramway Company Ltd. for $135,000, thus gaining the ability to provide streetcar service to the City of Strathcona as well.
 Regular service commenced on November 9, 1908, with a fleet of four streetcars operating on 21 km of track.